All Episodes

 What are they doing?

-Look, all I can say I don't want to suggest to anybody that I have influence with Mr. Trump.
+Look, all I can say, I don't want to suggest to anybody that I have influence with Mr. Trump.

-I I I do have a relationship with him.
+I do have a relationship with him.

-I do believe that the the media bias is so dramatic, the standard is so much higher for him that he has to be aware of it.
+I do believe that the media bias is so dramatic, the standard is so much higher for him that he has to be aware of it.

-There's not a single person let me put it this way to you, Alex.
+Let me put it this way to you, Alex.

-I have conveyed I'll say I have conveyed this message.
+I'll say I have conveyed this message.

-I would I uh listen, my discussions with people that are friends of mine are between me and them.
+Listen, my discussions with people that are friends of mine are between me and them.

 I don't feel that I have an obligation to bring every personal private discussion that I have with people on the air.